Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Satellite Meteorology, Winter Weather

-(0 reviews) - Description
+(9 ratings) - Description

 - This case exercise takes an in-depth look at a blowing snow event in the northern mainland of Canada.
 The case addresses specific low-level wind and snow conditions.
 Model data, satellite imagery, and observations are provided for assessing the potential for blowing snow and blizzard conditions as the event unfolds.